Other

 mistaken - and it may or may not be.
 That's really not the

-be right or wrong and to promote whatever it wants to promote.
+to be right or wrong and to promote whatever it wants to

-views to be.
-In this light, it is simply dishonest, a form
+might think those views to be.
+In this light, it is simply

-don't want my tithe and offering monies going to support him
+I certainly don't want my tithe and offering monies going to

 Is it unloving to expect to actually get the particular product